New to invention? Here’s a quick guide to what matters

 Once your invention project gets serious, you’ll need other people to supply skills and time you don’t have.
 Also, many investors are put off if they find one person trying to do everything, because that means the project isn’t resilient.
 So build a project team – even if it’s just you plus one other – to spread the load and demonstrate effective management.

 Invention development is riskier than most new business ventures because there are more unknowns.
-So in everybody’s best interest, including yours, do everything you can to identify and minimise risk.
+So in everybody’s best interests, including your own, do everything you can to identify and minimise risk.
 And make sure everyone knows you’re doing it.
-Come across as too confident and gung-ho and potential partners, investors etc may consider you a risk too far.
+Come across as too impulsive or spendaholic and potential investors may consider you a risk too far even if they like your idea.

 Be willing to learn and adapt